awsdocs/amazon-sns-developer-guide/doc_source/sms_publish-to-topic.md

 ------
 #### [ AWS SDK for \.NET ]

-The following example uses the `subscribe` method of the `AmazonSimpleNotificationServiceClient` class in the AWS SDK for \.NET:
+The following example uses the `subscribe` operation of the `AmazonSimpleNotificationServiceClient` class in the AWS SDK for \.NET:

 ```
 static void Main(string[] args)